andreas19/ansictrls/README.md

 Library for working with ANSI Escape Sequences in a terminal.

-For more information visit the [documentation](https://andreas19.github.io/ansictrls/overview.html).
+For more information see the [documentation](https://andreas19.github.io/ansictrls/overview.html).